-Cortisol is one of the stress hormones produced in adrenal glands.
-It has important role in metabolism to break down carbohydrates, lipids, and proteins.
-A well defined 24 hour circadian pattern is an important characteristic of cortisol.
+Cortisol is one of the stress hormones produced in the adrenal glands.
+It plays important role in metabolism by breaking down carbohydrates, lipids, and proteins.
+A well defined 24 hour circadian rhythm is an important characteristic of cortisol.
 The levels peak around 30 minutes after waking up and then gradually drop throughout the day.

-Checking cortisol levels can help identify potential problems with adrenal glands.
+Using a diurnal cortisol test to check your cortisol levels can help identify potential problems with the adrenal glands.
 Very high levels are indication of Cushing syndrome and unusually low levels indicate Addison's disease.
 Therefore, diurnal cortisol test assessing the circadian rhythm profile is crucial to diagnose issues related to the HPA (hypothalamus, pituitary gland, and adrenal glands) hormone balance.

-An easy, low cost method of measuring your levels is by using an cortisol level test at home.
-Simply order this 4 point salivary cortisol test kit, collect the sample at home, ship it for free to our world class CLIA-certified labs, and find out your levels within days.
-Unlike a cortisol blood test a saliva sample makes it especially useful for those fearful of needles.
+An easy, low-cost method to measure your levels is to use at-home cortisol test.
+Simply buy this cortisol saliva test, collect the sample at home, ship it to our world class CLIA-certified labs, and find out your levels within days.
+Unlike a blood test, a 24-hour saliva cortisol test is stress-free option for those with a fear of needles.